RuusumaaS/etteplantask/README.md

 # Servicemanual - Etteplan backend coding task

-This readme-file will contain instruction on how to strat this API and also some sidenotes at the end for the examiner.
+This readme-file will contain instruction on how to start this API and also some sidenotes at the end for the examiner.

-# Download necessary components: Java, Maven and PostgreSQL.
+## Download necessary components: Java, Maven and PostgreSQL.

 In order to use this application you need to build the project with Maven.
 You will also need JDK.
 These instructions work at least on Windows.
 I have never done this on MacOS or Linux.
-Before building you also need to download PostgreSQL and set up the project.
+Before building you also need to download PostgreSQL, PostgreSQL's java driver JBDC and set up the project.

 If you already have installed JDK, Maven, PostgreSQL and JBDC, you can skip the download parts.